CMB-ML/cmb-ml/README.md

 The CMB-ML dataset bridges the gap between astrophysics and machine learning.
 It handles simulation, modeling, and analysis.

+This is somewhat complicated.
+We hope that the structure of CMB-ML gives you an opportunity to focus on a small portion of the pipeline.
+For many users, we expect this to be the modeling portion.
+Several examples are presented, showing how different methods can be used to clean the CMB signal.
+Details are provided below and in ancilliary material for how to acquire the dataset, apply a cleaning method, and use the analysis code included.

+Other portions of the pipeline may also be changed.
+Simulated foregrounds can be changed simply with different parameters for the core engine.
+With more work, alternative or additional components can be used, or the engine itself can be changed out.
+A couple noise models particular to the Planck mission have been developed.
+At the other end of the pipeline, the analysis methods can be altered to match different methods.
+We are currently improving this portion of the pipeline.

+A goal of this project has been to encapsulate the various stages of the pipeline separately from the operational parameters.
+It is our hope that this enables you to easily compare your results with other methods.

 Several tools enable this work.
 [Hydra](https://hydra.cc/) is used to manage manage a pipeline so that coherent configurations are applied consistently.
 It uses the [PySM3](https://pysm3.readthedocs.io/en/latest/) simulation library in conjunction with [CAMB](https://camb.info/), [astropy](https://www.astropy.org/), and [Healpy](https://healpy.readthedocs.io/en/latest/) to handle much of the astrophysics.
-Two baselines are implemented, with more to follow.
+Three baselines are implemented, with more to follow.
 One baseline comes from astrophysics: [PyILC](https://github.com/jcolinhill/pyilc)'s implementation of the CNILC method.
-The other baseline uses machine learning: [CMBNNCS](https://github.com/Guo-Jian-Wang/cmbnncs)'s UNet8.
-The analysis portion of the pipeline first puts predictions into a consistent form, then generates summary statistics, and finally compares between models' performances.
+Another baseline uses machine learning: [cmbNNCS](https://github.com/Guo-Jian-Wang/cmbnncs)'s UNet8.
+A third is a simple [PyTorch](https://pytorch.org/) UNet implementation intended to serve as a template.
+The analysis portion of the pipeline uses a few simple metrics from [scikit-learn](https://scikit-learn.org/stable/) along with the astrophysics tools.

 ## Simulation

 ![CMB Radiation Example](assets/readme_imgs/observations_and_cmb_small.png)

 The real CMB signal is observed at several microwave wavelengths.
 To mimic this, we make a ground truth CMB map and several contaminant foregrounds.
 We "observe" these at the different wavelengths, where each foreground has different levels.
 Then we apply instrumentation effects to get a set of observed maps.
+The standard dataset is produced at a low resolution, so that many simulations can be used in a reasonable amount of space.

 ## Cleaning